Lat 8° 48' 16S Long 148° 18' 32E Girua Airfield is located at an elevation of 286' at Girua to the east of the Girua River to the west.

-To the south is Mount Lamington.
-To the east is Horanda and northeast is Dobodura, to the southeast are the Embi Lakes.
+To the southwest is Mount Lamington.
+To the northeast is Horanda and northeast is Dobodura and to the southeast are the Embi Lakes.
 To the southeast is Inonda.
-The road parallel to the runway connects to Popondetta located 16km away to the northwest.
+To the east parallel to the runway is a road that heads southwestward toward Popondetta 16km away to the northwest.

-names, including Dobodura No. 7, West 7, or Horanda No. 7 Airstrip or West 7.
+names including Dobodura No. 7, West 7, Horanda No. 7 Airstrip or West 7.
 It

-was also known as "Kenney Strip", in honor of 5th Air Force Commander General George C. Kenney.
+was also known as "Kenney Strip" or "Kenney Field" in honor of 5th Air Force Commanding Officer (C. O.) General George C. Kenney.
+This airfield was part of the Dobodura Airfield Complex.

 American units based